ahmadawais/CF7-Customizer/readme.txt

 💯 Reading this change log is fun.

+= Version 1.1.1 =

+🎯 TL;DR WordPress Form Customizer is now WordPress 4.9 compatible.

+* 🐞 FIX: Color Picker in Titan Framework to 2.1.3 as of WP 4.9.

 = Version 1.1.0 =

 🎯 TL;DR WordPress Form Customizer is now WordPress 4.7 compatible.